JoinCODED/React-Native-1---Introduction-Redux/04_Cookie_List/01_Cookie_Store.md

 2. Copy the `cookieStore` from your ReactJS web app.

 3. Now what are the methods that we need?
 We're not gonna create, update or delete any cookies here.
 So remove all those methods.
-We only need the `fetchCookies` method.
+We only need the `fetchCookies` and `getCookieById` methods.

-4. We'll need both `cookies` and `loading` so keep them.
+4. We'll need both `cookies` and `loading` properties so keep them.